dlebansais/Method.Contracts/README.md

 By using `Unused` you can slightly improve your code, at least from a point of view:

 + The null forgiving operator is easily missed.
-+ This check explicitely means you're declaring a code contract about your output.
++ This check explicitly means you're declaring a code contract about your output.

 ### Contract.NullSuppressed